hard-mode/jack-sanity/docs.md

 1. Clone the repository using git, or [download the latest archive](https://github.com/psychoticmeow/jack-sanity/archive/master.zip) and extract it somewhere convenient.
 2. Inside the created folder run `npm install` to install all of the required libraries.
-3. Then can symlink `bin/jack-sanity` to somewhere in your path.
+3. Then symlink `bin/jack-sanity` to somewhere in your path.

 ## Usage